-In 2019, the Bank concluded agreements with counterparties that in the future will effect increase in the value of property, plant and equipment of PLN 3.5 million.
+In 2019, the Group concluded agreements with counterparties that in the future will effect increase in the value of property, plant and equipment of PLN 3.5 million.
 These are framework agreements and their value will be estimated under cost overviews developed in performance thereof.
 The agreements refer to real properties (buildings and structures), leasehold improvements, non-current assets under construction and other non-current assets.

-In 2018, the Bank had contracts (partly of a framework nature) regarding real estate (buildings and structures), investments in foreign fixed assets, fixed assets under construction and other fixed assets for the total amount of PLN 13.9 million.
+At the end of 2018, the Group had contracts (partly of a framework nature) regarding real estate (buildings and structures), investments in foreign fixed assets, fixed assets under construction and other fixed assets for the total amount of PLN 13.9 million.